Brooks School Advising and Student Services

 PAM 2040 – Economics of the Public Sector (Prerequisite – PAM 2000)

 PAM 3100 – Multiple Regression Analysis (Prerequisite – PAM 2101)

 Helpful Advising Tips:

 - There is a natural order to economics based PAM courses: ECON 1110, PAM 2000, PAM 2040.
 It is useful to take these courses in sequential semesters, as noted above.
-If for some reason (e.g. you transferred into PAM) you are unable to take the core courses as noted above, please connect with Jen Wright for assistance developing an alternate plan.
+If for some reason (e.g. you transferred into PAM) you are unable to take the core courses as noted above, please connect with an academic advisor for assistance developing an alternate plan.

 - First year writing seminars (FWS) MUST be taken in during the first year.
 Students who do not complete two FWS courses in their first year will be reviewed by the committee on academic status.